 January 1, 2017)

 The Civic Centre provides several benefits to the community including redirecting expensive lease payments of $330,000 per year to a debt repayment which provides a community asset.
 The location of this new facility will help revitalize the downtown core, provide space-sharing initiatives with the City of Courtenay, Village of Cumberland and School District 71 and have potential for renting meeting rooms for public use.

 By relocating the regional office out of the floodplain, those essential services residents require daily (water, sewer and garbage) will be able to continue in times of need.
 Corporate records, fleet vehicles and information technology infrastructure will no longer be threatened during flooding and storm events.
 Finally, a specifically designed post-disaster emergency operations centre (EOC) will provide emergency response to the public during emergency/disaster events.

 Learn more about how this project is tax neutral here.

 A schematic design of the proposed building has been completed by KMBR Architects, based on the feedback received on the initial conceptual drawings.
-This design includes additional details such as exterior features.
 A public open house was held on June 12th to gather feedback on the design and provide information on the financing strategy.
 A loan authorization bylaw was given three readings by the board on May 30th and has been submitted to the province for approval in order to proceed with conducting an Alternative Approval Process to gauge public approval for the proposed financing of the project.